WestGermanGenomeCenter/pacbio_variants/README.md

 ## what this tool aims to deliver:
     - newest and best tools suited for HiFi data (only for now)
-    - singletons and trio analysis (trio is coming sometime...)
+    - singletons analysis
-    - human-first (hg38 for now), others should be possible (untested...)
+    - human-first (hg38 for now), others should be possible (untested)

 ## included tools:
 - deepvariant or bcftools for snp calling